 2. Take in an agricultural event

 Gather in the GreenSeam, presented by Blue Earth County Soybean and Corn Growers Associations and their checkoff, is a celebration of the entire spectrum of people, organizations and businesses that make this area the most special agricultural region in the country.
-Take part in this fun 30-day celebration that follows the heart of the harvest season.
+Take part in this fun celebration that follows the heart of the harvest season.
 Enjoy an array of experiences from farm tours to wine tastings with a bunch of entertainment in between.
-Ride a combine.
 Sample locally-crafted wines and brews.
 Cheer at the local football Harvest Bowl.
-Find more family favorite fall fun during the Gather in the GreenSeam through October 14.
+Find more family favorite fall fun during the Gather in the GreenSeam from September 14 through October 26.

 3. Ride in a Scenic Bike Race

 Meet cyclists from the Twin Cities and surrounding communities October 6 at the Mankato River Ramble, a race that includes both off-road paved trails and country roads.
 Various routes—from 12 to 50 miles with different scenic views—are there for the choosing.
 There’s everything from cycling through the state park to the 26-mile “Pie Run,” with an array of mouth-watering pies alluring you to the finish line.
 Plan to enter this Sunday race and stay the weekend for a full range of Mankato fall fun.

 4. Visit the Children’s Museum